 Information about a disability is considered sensitive personal data under data protection legislation.
 Any details that you share with us will be kept strictly confidential.

-We store your details and communications with us in a secure database in order to manage your information and provide support.
+- We store your details and communications in a secure database in order to manage your information and provide support.
 We also hold a hard copy file of essential documents for reference in a secure, locked environment.